Catholic Action: Chile

 In Chile, Catholic Action was the name of a nationwide youth movement.
 Under the aegis of Saint Alberto Hurtado it was responsible for the founding of the Chilean Trade Union Association.

+China

+The Catholic Action movement in China had a different focus than the movement in Europe and was less conservative.
+Whereas Catholic Action in Europe sought to re-evangelize countries with a history of Catholicism in response to socialism or anti-clerical movements, participants in the Catholic Action movement in China viewed themselves as evangelizing China for the first time.
+In China, the basic "action" of the group was for lay Catholics to live out and share the Gospel.
+It also responded to a need for Catholics to organize themselves for protection from warlord violence.

+Major figures in developing Catholic Action in China included Frédéric-Vincent Lebbe and Paul Yu Bin.

+In 1912, Catholic Action societies throughout China were organized into the Union of the Association of Catholic Action in China.

+In 1913, the Union of the Association of Catholic Action in China led a national lobbying efforts against attempts to make Confucianism the state religion of the Republic of China.

+In 1928, Celso Benigno Luigi Costantini and the Shanghai Synod drafted proposed statutes for a nationwide Catholic Action society and sought approval from Rome.
+It was approved in 1933 and Paul Yu Bin appointed its clerical head.
+This iteration of Catholic Action included both social organizing and proposals to better situate Catholicism in the Chinese context, including efforts to replace the translation of Catholicism as Tianzhujiao (a term with legal significance under the unequal treaties and which therefore had associations with Western imperialism in China) with Gongjiao, which the society hoped would better convey Catholicism's universal aspects.
+(Note: As gong means "common" or "public".)

 Italy

 Azione Cattolica is probably the most active Catholic Action group still around today.
 Catholic Action was particularly well suited to Italy where Catholic party political action was impractical, firstly under the Anti-Clerical Savoyard regime from 1870 until about 1910 and later under the Fascist regime which prohibited independent political parties.

 The present association Azione Cattolica was founded in 1867 by Mario Fani and Giovanni Acquaderni with the name of Società della Gioventù Cattolica Italiana (Italian Catholic Youth Society), then reformed during the Mussolini regime when the association was structured into 4 sectors and was called Azione Cattolica.